Build Your Leadership Team

 Every first-rate hackathon has an exceptional leadership team behind it.
 When selecting yours, think like a startup CEO: choose enthusiastic and smart people with complementary skills.
 Think your hackathon as your product and your team as the people putting it together.
 Here’s what a typical hackathon leadership team looks like:

-Hackathon Lead Organiser: The person in-charge on all the happenings in and around the hackathon.
+- Hackathon Lead Organizer: The person in-charge on all the happenings in and around the hackathon.
 They look after the entire team making decisions on what will be the next best steps in a particular situation.

 It’s vital to get your team onto the same page for your hackathon so you’re all working as a collective team rather than individual teams with different goals.
 To get there focusing on these specific areas would be highly beneficial:

-Project management: Ensure that all tasks are tracked for the entire team to see, I’d encourage you to
+- Project management: Ensure that all tasks are tracked for the entire team to see, we encourage you to

-To avoid confusion and increase efficiency, make one person responsible for each team, managing the different day to day task within it.
+- Avoid confusion and increase efficiency by making one person responsible for each team, managing the different day to day task/s within it.